 The transmitter OOB information was numerically integrated from Figure A1-1 received power into the target range 22.21-22.31 GHz.
 The operational altitude of the EESS sensor and antenna pattern are described in A4.4.1 and are 833 km and 1813-1 respectively.
 With respect to the data networks above the clouds scenario, the operational altitude of the AMS systems was 10km and the antenna pattern was omnidirectional with maximum gain of 3dB.
 With respect to the wildfire observation scenario, the operational altitude of the flight systems were 0.1km and antenna pattern were omni-directional.
 The ground systems for this scenario utilized an omnidirectional pattern.

 [Editor’s note 14-1: USA acknowledged that if the deployment densities computed in this section are significantly different from the values provided in section 4, the simulation will need an update.]

+[Answer to Editor’s note 14-1: Deployment densities are adapted to accommodate a range of deployment densities including those values provided in section 5.]